Clindamycin

 PEDIATRIC RENAL DOSING

-• No renal dosage adjustment necessary.
+• No renal dosage adjustment is necessary.

 ADVERSE DRUG REACTIONS